 To enforce password complexity programmatically, use the password plugins.
-For more information about the plugin framework and to view a sample password plugin, see System Plugin Framework and Password Plugin Sample in Developing Server-Side Applications.
+For more information about the plugin framework and to view a sample password plugin, see System Plugin Framework and Password Plugin Sample in the Application Developer's Guide.

 19.2.
 Adhere to the Principle of Least Privilege